surgicalcoder/Tether/README.md

 # Tether
 Server Density compatible Windows Agent.
-We currently have this agent running on over 70 machines, and is in active development.
+We currently have this agent running on over 110 machines, and is in active development.

 ## Requirements

 - A Windows Machine
-- .NET 4.5 minimum
+- .NET 4.0 minimum
 - Server Density Account

 ## How to use

-Grab a build, either build yourself (I've tested this only with Visual Studio 2015, but it should work with other versions, your mileage may vary), and it should produce you some files in the bin/Debug folder.
-Copy these to your server or servers, and put in a directory.
+Grab a build, either build yourself or from the AppVeyor link at the bottom of this page (I've tested this only with Visual Studio 2015, but it should work with other versions, your mileage may vary), and it should produce you some files in the bin/Debug folder.

+Copy these to your server or servers, put into a directory, then edit settings:

 ### Editing settings